-Frank is also an active adjudicator and a member of the College of Examiners for the Royal Conservatory of Music.
-He is currently the concertmaster of the Concordia Symphony Orchestra.
+Frank is also a member of the College of Examiners for the Royal Conservatory of Music in Toronto, and was president of the Alberta String Association from 2019 to 2022.